 Zero Credit History is Ideal

 Not Exactly, when you’re a first-time borrower, probably you won’t have any credit history or ranking.
 Usually, lenders look for responsible credit behavior and regular payments rather than zero credit history or loans.
 Hence, a proven clean track record is the ideal scenario than no credit history at all.

 Paying off delinquent Debts Will Remove the Transaction from Your Credit Report

 Do not be under the misconception that paying off a delinquent debt would erase your transaction from the credit history.
 In fact, it will remain within your credit history for years, impacting your credit score and availability of credit.
 Such entries in your credit report would show that how you have handled your debts and how effective you were in paying them off.
 This informs the lenders about your repayment behavior and hence influences the approval of the loan.

 Approaching CIBIL Score Repair Agency may Improve Your Score

 When you are searching for steps to improve your low credit score, you can find various ‘credit repair agencies.’
-Based on the name, some people may mistake these agencies as firms which can fix a low score and raise it up to a good score overnight by investing some money.
+Based on the name, some people may mistake these agencies as firms that can fix a low score and raise it up to a good score overnight by investing some money.

 But, in general, a credit repair agency helps you file complaints with a credit rating agency, if you find errors in your credit report.
 The mistake can range from a mistake in your name to an error in a transaction that is reported in the report under your name.
-If you don’t have the resources or expertise to dispute the mistakes, remove charge offs, you can take help from the credit repair agency and it will correct those errors on your behalf.
+If you don’t have the resources or expertise to dispute the mistakes, remove charge-offs, you can take help from the credit repair agency and it will correct those errors on your behalf.